 In this blog, we explain why technical documentation is important and how a company and the end customer benefit from high-quality technical documentation.
 We also take a sneak peek at the challenges of technical documentation and its future.

 We interviewed experienced technical documentation professionals, Karl Bjelkesjö and Mats Hermansson.
-Karl is Director, Technical Communications & WI Business System Tools at Xylem, and Mats is Technical Information Strategy Manager at SAAB.
+Karl is Director, Technical Communications & Business System Tools at Xylem, and Mats is Technical Information Strategy Manager at SAAB.
 Karl and Mats shared their personal views and insights about technical documentation with us in this article.
 They both are also refining industry forward via BOTI (Swedish Industry Organization for Technical Information), more of which is mentioned later in this article.

 This article covers the following topics: